Hamilton Principle for Chiral Anomalies in Hydrodynamics: Introduction

 The paper is organized as follows.
 In the first few sections, we assume that the axial anomaly equation \eq{-1} holds and on this basis draw general consequences.
 Then we describe the class of fluid systems which feature the axial-current anomaly.
 Such systems are referred to as {\it uniformly canonical}.
 The simplest system in this class is perfect barotropic fluid and it remains uniformly canonical under the axial coupling.
 We describe the Hamiltion principle for this class of fluids and with its help obtain the equations of motion.

 The notion of uniformly canonical fluid systems was introduced by Carter \cite{carter}.
-These fluids are Hamiltonian systems, that do not possess any advected local fields, such as, e.g., entropy.
-Therefore the four components of the spacetime momentum are the only dynamical fields.
-The configuration space of such systems is identified with the group of spacetime diffeomorphisms \({\rm Diff}(\mathbb{R}^4)\) and its dynamics follow from the Hamilton principle with the action defined on the Lie algebra \({\rm Diff}(\mathbb{R}^4)\).
-In practice, the computations are more convenient in the dual space, where the variables of the variational functional are spacetime canonical momentum \be\pi_\alpha= p_\alpha+ A_\alpha\,.\la{1.10}\ee Then the equations of motion are the stationary point of the action treated as a functional of \(\pi\).
+These fluids are Hamiltonian systems, that do not possess any advected local { scalar} fields, such as, e.g., entropy. { In this case, the four components of the spacetime canonical momentum

+are the only dynamical fields.
+The configuration space of such systems is identified with the group of spacetime diffeomorphisms \({\rm Diff}(\mathbb{R}^4)\) and its dynamics follow from the Hamilton principle with the action defined on the Lie algebra of vector field (flow field) \({\rm Diff}(\mathbb{R}^4)\) or in its dual space of the canonical momentum. }